If you need new ideas, this post is for you. I’ll be sharing more about Budget, Benefits, & Value

 We know we need to address all of the aspects of employee well-being.
 That would include physical, mental, emotional, financial and purpose.
 It has to be balanced with your budget and your employee’s ability to pay their share if applicable.

 Most employers have a budget for employee benefits.
-We usually tell our employers to budget 12%, 1% for each month for renewal increases.
-In 2019 we didn’t see many that were that high.
-And it is too early to predict trends for mid-year 2020 or 2021.
+We usually tell our employers to budget for a 12% renewal cost, 1% for each month for renewal increases.
+For January 2021, we didn’t see many that were that high.
+And it is too early to predict trends for mid-year 2022 or 2023.

 At Benefits by Design, we know one size does not fit all.
 Healthcare is human centric.
 What works for a super healthy employee does not necessarily work for an employee with health issues.
 We will help you put together an offering that will work for all of your employee population.